fridooo/GCM_diag/README.md

 # GCM_diag
 Diagnostic for FMD GCM outputs

+This is my first edit -- test